-- Manage the levels of your feelings by grounding them with an object (see page 18) - Express your feelings in a safe environment - Identify and name each one of your feelings - Try to let them out in the open, write or talk about them - Accept that your feelings are allowed, and are normal.
-Each of them has a cause.
-Each of them belongs to you - Sort them as belonging to either the past or to the present - Look at the thought that is behind each feeling
+- Manage the levels of your feelings by grounding them with an object - Express your feelings in a safe environment - Identify and name each one of your feelings - Try to let them out in the open, write or talk about them - Accept that your feelings are allowed and are normal - Sort them as belonging to either the past or to the present - Look at the thought that is behind each feeling.

 Listen in and out.
 Close your eyes and identify the furthest sound you can hear.
-After 30 seconds bring your listening in and listen to and identify the closest sound you can hear.
+After 30 seconds bring your listening in and try to identify the closest sound you can hear.
 This may include sounds from your own body like your breathing or your heartbeat.
-Repeat.
+Repeat for as long as you need to.

 Take your feelings outside yourself.
 You can draw a map of your feelings with a colour representing each feeling.
-Think about the size of your feeling, and give it a similar amount of room on the paper.
+Think about the size of your feeling and give it a similar amount of room on the paper.
 Think about the thoughts behind the biggest feelings and where they've come from.

-Use alone time to learn or practise a skill or hobby.
+Use alone time to learn or practice a skill or hobby.
 If you don't feel ready or aren't always in the right mood to be around others, filling your time with hobbies can help ease feelings of loneliness.
 For example, learning a language, a craft or a musical skill are hobbies that can be practised alone.
 YouTube videos can be good for this.